Childhood Brain and Spinal Cord Tumors Treatment Overview (PDQ®)–Patient Version

 The best way to cite this PDQ summary is:

-National Cancer Institute: PDQ® Childhood Brain and Spinal Cord Tumors Treatment Overview.
+PDQ® Pediatric Treatment Editorial Board.
+PDQ Childhood Brain and Spinal Cord Tumors Treatment Overview.
 Bethesda, MD: National Cancer Institute.
-Date last modified <MM/DD/YYYY>.
-Available at: http://www.cancer.gov/types/brain/patient/child-brain-treatment-pdq.
+Updated <MM/DD/YYYY>.
+Available at: https://www.cancer.gov/types/brain/patient/child-brain-treatment-pdq.
 Accessed <MM/DD/YYYY>.
+[PMID: 26389351]

 The information in these summaries should not be used to make decisions about insurance reimbursement.
 More information on insurance coverage is available on Cancer.gov on the Managing Cancer Care page.

 More information about contacting us or receiving help with the Cancer.gov website can be found on our Contact Us for Help page.
 Questions can also be submitted to Cancer.gov through the website’s E-mail Us.